Soledad O'Brien: Other work at Warner Bros. Discovery

 O'Brien anchored a CNN special, Black in America, in July 2007.
 The program documented the successes, struggles, and complex issues faced by black men, women and families 40 years after the death of Martin Luther King Jr. In the first installment, O'Brien investigated how James Earl Ray, an armed robber and escaped convict, had already spent a year on the run a month before his path collided with that of Dr. King in Memphis, Tennessee.
 In "The Black Woman & Family", O'Brien explored the varied experiences of black women and families and investigated the disturbing statistics of single parenthood, racial disparities between students, and the devastating toll of HIV/AIDS.
 The fifth installment of the Black in America series aired in December 2012.
 Her report on children and race featured the work of Margaret Spencer, based on the Doll Tests of the 1940s, polling children on their general color preferences: "white children have an overwhelming white bias, and black children also have a bias toward white, according to a new study.."

-HBO (2013–2014)

 O'Brien's Starfish Media Group signed a deal granting HBO first-look rights for new programs or concepts it develops.